 To set up the Zendesk integration, you must have:

-- Customization administrator role in Aha! with contributor or product owner permissions for the product(s) that you want your Zendesk agents to submit ideas to.
+- Contributor or workspace owner permissions for the workspace(s) that you want your Zendesk agents to submit ideas to.

 To install and configure the Aha! app in Zendesk you need to be a Zendesk admin and follow the steps below:

 1. Find the Aha! app in the Zendesk marketplace.
-You can do this while in Zendesk by clicking on the settings icon and going to APPs > Marketplace > Search for Aha!
+You can do this while in Zendesk by clicking on the Settings icon, then search for Aha! in Apps > Marketplace.

 2. Install the Aha! app in Zendesk.

 3. Configure the app by entering the subdomain for your Aha! account under the App Configuration tab.
-The subdomain is the part that comes before .aha.io in the URL when you access Aha!
+The subdomain is the part that comes before .aha.io in your Aha! account URL.

 4. Go to a ticket in Zendesk.
 Select the Apps button on the top-right to open the sidebar.